CatMoe/Blessing/README.md

    - Geolocation (GeoIP) check
    - Check if the player is already online (Avoid forcing kick online player for same username)
    - Similar Name Check (Beta)
-   - Prevent bot/player using proxy (built-in proxy scanner + third-party interface)
+   - Prevent bot/player using proxy (built-in proxy scanner + third-party api)
+   - Falling check in virtual server.

 > The final effect depends on the working mode you choose in `antibot.conf`